jessePfammatter/apneaDetector/README.md

 4. Hid visibility of save and load functionality from the file menu until bugs are worked out..
 Currently only the data export functionality is available.
 5. Changed the value of the manual apnea category assign button to 'Unset' rather than to mimic the automated score.
 This aids the user in knowing on which events they have made a manual change.
 6. Added a Legend to and improved visualization of the Filtered Signal and Apnea Detection Plot Window.
-7. Reduced number of data points plotted in serval plot windows in order to reduce the number of 'glitches' as a woraround for Matlab's plotting methods issues.
+7. Reduced number of data points plotted in serval plot windows in order to reduce the number of 'glitches' as a workaround for Matlab's plotting methods issues.

 New Known Issues:
 As a result of this update the display indicating, 'Please Wait..' does not show at all during processing.